Feckenham

-Feckenham is a village and civil parish in the Borough of Redditch in Worcestershire, England.
+Feckenham is a village and civil parish in the Redditch district in Worcestershire, England.
 It lies some 4 mi south-west of the town of Redditch and some 11 mi east of the city of Worcester.
 It had a population of 670 in the 2001 census and its immediate area is the location of notable royal manors that cover over 1,000 years of English history documented in many royal charters and Acts of Parliament.
 At its greatest, the historic Forest of Feckenham stretched to the River Avon in the south and to Worcester in the west.
 In 1389 Geoffrey Chaucer was as Clerk of Works and Keeper of the Lodge.

 Feckenham in the 21st century is a rural community with a traditional English village green with walking and riding routes, including the long-distance public footpath, The Monarch's Way, that passes about 1.5 miles east of the village.

 History

 Name

+The name Feckenham derives from the Old English Feccahām meaning 'Fecca's village', or Feccahamm meaning 'Fecca's hemmed-in land'.

 The village name has been recorded as Feccanhom (9th century), Feccheham (11th century), Fekkeham, Fekeham (12th century), Feckeham, Feckaham, Fecham (13th century), Flechenham (16th century), and Feckyngham in the 16th and 17th centuries.